art-suite/art-suite-applications/packages/art-ery-aws/README.md

 ### Full Declaration Example

 This uses all of the declaration features of DynamoDbPipeline.
+This is also a good example for how to do a many-to-many DynamoDb model.

 ```coffeescript
 {defineModule} = require 'art-foundation'